kinshuk4/daily-coding-problem-solutions/problem1101_1150/README.md

 Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.
 Assume that each node in the tree also has a pointer to its parent.

 According to the definition of [LCA on Wikipedia](https://en.wikipedia.org/wiki/Lowest_common_ancestor): “The lowest common ancestor is defined between two nodes v and w as the lowest node in T that has both v and w as descendants (where we allow a node to be a descendant of itself).”

+## Daily Coding Problem: Problem #1140 [Hard]

+This problem was asked by LinkedIn.

+Given a set of characters `C` and an integer `k`, a De Bruijn sequence is a cyclic sequence in which every possible `k`-length string of characters in `C` occurs exactly once.

+For example, suppose `C = {0, 1}` and `k = 3`.
+Then our sequence should contain the substrings `{'000', '001', '010', '011', '100', '101', '110', '111'}`, and one possible solution would be `00010111`.

+Create an algorithm that finds a De Bruijn sequence.